tempest-fugue/pyTorch_Sarcastic_News_Detector/README.md

 For Jupyter or Colab notebooks, upload the kaggle.json file, then run:

-'''import os
+"""import os
-os.environ['KAGGLE_CONFIG_DIR'] = '/path/to/your/json/'
+os.environ['KAGGLE_CONFIG_DIR'] = '/path/to/your/json/' """
-Alternatively, place kaggle.json in your home directory under ~/.kaggle/'''
+Alternatively, place kaggle.json in your home directory under ~/.kaggle/

 Install and use opendatasets to download the dataset: